elvisonob/js-functions-understanding/answers.md

 Question 4: With the return statement of 'num-1', I think anytime the function is called, the argument will always be subtracted by 1.

 Result: the value of num will still remain 10 because it hasn't been passed to the function as an argument and since the value of add is assigned to 3, it will be deducted twice to 1 because the function was called twice

+Question 5: The value logged inside the function call with 'console.log(num1)' will return no value or undefined because nothing was returned inside the function call.

+The values 10 and 2 were given outside the function call, hence it can't take effect inside without a return statement

+Result:undefined